isc-projects/kea/doc/sphinx/arm/config.rst

 .. warning::

-   These features are meant to be used in a JSON configuration.
+   These features are meant to be used in a JSON configuration file.
    Their usage in any other way may result in errors.

 The configuration file consists of a single object (often colloquially called a map) started with a curly bracket.
 It comprises only one of